wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 * Set your sound for different types of operations
 * NEW - Upload Docs, Excel, PowerPoint, PDF files
 * NEW - Upload Images from your own PC
+* NEW - Take pictures from your PC camera
 </pre>

 <pre>